prcutler/castopod-user-guide/docs/getting-started/create-episode.md

 ## Publish your episode

 When complete, press the `Create episode` button at the bottom of the page.
+You will be automatically directed to the next step to publish your episode.
+Your episode is in draft mode and is not yet published.
+You can preview how your episode will look when published or publish your episode.
+To publish your episode, press the `Publish` button in the upper right hand corner.

+### Create your announcement post

+After pressing `Publish` you will be directed to the next page to draft your announcement post.
+Write your message in the text box provided.
+This will be the message broadcast to the Fediverse and published on your podcast's home page.

+### Publication date

+Choose `Now` or `Schedule` to publish your episode.
+If you choose `Now`, your episode will be live.
+Or you can schedule the day and time to publish your episode by choosing the `Schedule` radio button and choosing the day and time.
+Press `Publish` to finish.

 Your RSS feed will be automatically updated with your episode information and listeners who subscribe will be notified of a new episode.
 Congratulations on publishing your first episode!